rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 !!!
 Note

     In the Linux world, except for a few exceptions in GUI environments (such as .jpg, .mp4, .gif), most files do not have the concept of extension.
-In other words, most file extensions are not required.
+In other words, most files do not require an extension.
 The reason for artificially adding suffixes is to facilitate recognition by human users.
 If the systems administrator sees a `.tar.gz` or `.tgz` file extension, for instance, then he knows how to deal with the file.

 ### Properties of the backup file